Ratstail91/Toy/index.md

 # Preamble

-The Toy programming language is a procedural bytecode-intermediate interpreted language.
+The Toy programming language is an imperative bytecode-intermediate embedded scripting language.
 It isn't intended to operate on its own, but rather as part of another program, the "host".
 This process is intended to allow a decent amount of easy customisation by the host's end user, by exposing logic in script files.
 Alternatively, binary files in a custom format can be used as well.

 The host will provide all of the extensions needed on a case-by-case basis.
 Script files have the `.toy` file extension, while binary files have the `.tb` file extension.

+The Toy reference implementation can be found on [github](https://github.com/Ratstail91/Toy).

 ```
 fn makeCounter() { //declare a function like this